 According to a legend, the monastery was founded by St. Anthony from Rome who made a miraculous journey around Europe in three days and finally arrived to Novgorod on a floating stone.

-Built in 70 days, by order of the Novgorod Archbishop Elijah in 1179.
-Despite the name the church didn't belonge to Arkazhsky monastery that arose later.
+Built in 70 days, by order of Novgorod Archbishop Ilya.
+The church didn’t belong to Arkazhsky monastery that arose later.
 The name appeared due to the nearby village Arkazhi.

 The church was erected on a hill at the Volkhov River, close to the Middle-age rampart.
 Sunset’s dying glow reflects in the water and flames the church walls thus reviving the past time when the church was erected.